How to Start a Nonprofit Organization: Everything You Need to Know

 - Social clubs.
 Fraternal organizations and country clubs can often classify as nonprofit organizations.

 - Political Groups.
-These are nonprofits that exist to promote and are organized to endorse certain politicians or government policies.
+These are nonprofits that are organized to endorse and promote certain politicians or government policies.

 Should I Start a Nonprofit Organization?